eilvelia/tdl/packages/prebuilt-tdlib/README.md

 `$ npm info prebuilt-tdlib dist-tags` to get the list of available versions.

-The TDLib version is important: there is no backward compatibility and the interface you use can considerably change after an update.
+The TDLib version is important: there is no backward compatibility and the interface you use may significantly change after an update.

 ## Usage